survivejs/react-book/manuscript/authoring_libraries.md

 As packages evolve you may want to start developing with others.
 You could become the new maintainer of some project or pass the torch to someone other.
 These things happen as packages evolve.

-NPM provides a few commands for these purposes.
+npm provides a few commands for these purposes.
 It's all behind `npm owner` namespace.
 More specifically you'll find `ls <package name>`, `add <user> <package name>` and `rm <user> <package name>` there (ie. `npm owner ls`).
 That's about it.

-See [NPM documentation](https://docs.npmjs.com/cli/owner) for most up to date information about the topic.
+See [npm documentation](https://docs.npmjs.com/cli/owner) for most up to date information about the topic.

 ## Conclusion

-You should have a basic idea on how to author NPM libraries with the help of Webpack now.
+You should have a basic idea on how to author npm libraries with the help of Webpack now.
 It takes a lot of effort out of the process.
 Just keep the basic rules in mind when developing and remember to respect the SemVer.